-Are you suffering from work related back pain?
+Are you in Colorado and suffering from back pain at work?
 Do you need help?
 I can help right now!
-Get answers fast! -Don Kaufman (970) 947-1776 www.glenwoodattorney.com
+Get answers fast! –Don Kaufman (970) 947-1776

 - General.
 Back disorders can develop gradually as a result of microtrauma brought about by repetitive activity over time or can be the product of a single traumatic event.
 Because of the slow and progressive onset of this internal injury, the condition is often ignored until the symptoms become acute, often resulting in disabling injury.
 Acute back injuries can be the immediate result of improper lifting techniques and/or lifting loads that are too heavy for the back to support.
 While the acute injury may seem to be caused by a single well-defined incident, the real cause is often a combined interaction of the observed stressor coupled with years of weakening of the musculoskeletal support mechanism by repetitive microtrauma.
 Injuries can arise in muscle, ligaments, vertebrae, and discs, either singly or in combination.

 - Incidence.
 Although back injuries account for no work-related deaths, they do account for a significant amount of human suffering, loss of productivity, and economic burden on compensation systems.
 Back disorders are one of the leading causes of disability for people in their working years and afflict over 600,000 employees each year with a cost of about $50 billion annually in 1991 according to NIOSH.
 The frequency and economic impact of back injuries and disorders on the workforce are expected to increase over the next several decades as the average age of the workforce increases and medical costs go up.